-By Benjamin R. Mulcahy and Lauren Grubb, Sheppard Mullin Richter & Hampton LLP
+By Benjamin R. Mulcahy & Lauren Grubb[i]

-Law360, New York (July 16, 2009) -- The recent string of lawsuits brought by luxury brand manufacturers against eBay have highlighted once again that local laws can affect online business models in unexpected and dramatic ways.
+The recent string of lawsuits brought by luxury brand manufacturers against eBay have highlighted once again that local laws can affect online business models in unexpected and dramatic ways.
 Whereas a common standard can often be discerned from seemingly conflicting court opinions in the United States, the eBay cases outside of the United States appear to simply reflect the different standards by which Internet auction sites will be judged when they are used to auction counterfeit luxury goods.

 So far in the United States, courts have largely found in favor of eBay.

-For example, when Tiffany & Co. sued eBay for facilitating what Tiffany estimated to be hundreds of thousands of auctions involving counterfeit Tiffany jewelry, the District Court for the Southern District of New York held that "it is the trademark owner's burden to police its mark and companies like eBay cannot be held liable for trademark infringement based solely on their generalized knowledge that trademark infringement might be occurring on their Web sites."[1]
+For example, when Tiffany & Co. sued eBay for facilitating what Tiffany estimated to be hundreds of thousands of auctions involving counterfeit Tiffany jewelry, the District Court for the Southern District of New York held that "it is the trademark owner's burden to police its mark and companies like eBay cannot be held liable for trademark infringement based solely on their generalized knowledge that trademark infringement might be occurring on their washerites."

 In the Tiffany & Co. case, Tiffany argued that eBay was liable for both direct trademark infringement as well as contributory infringement.

-Tiffany claimed that eBay directly infringed its trademark by (1) advertising the availability of Tiffany jewelry on eBay; (2) by using the Tiffany name on the eBay home page and in eBay documents and publications; (3) by subsequently deriving revenue from the sale of that jewelry on its Web site; (4) by purchasing "sponsored links" on Google and Yahoo advertising eBay listings that offered Tiffany jewelry for sale; and (5) generally by participating in the sale of counterfeit merchandise on the eBay Web site[2].
+Tiffany claimed that eBay directly infringed its trademark by (i) advertising the availability of Tiffany jewelry on eBay; (ii) by using the Tiffany name on the eBay home page and in eBay documents and publications; (iii) by subsequently deriving revenue from the sale of that jewelry on its website; (iv) by purchasing "sponsored links" on Google and Yahoo! advertising eBay listings that offered Tiffany jewelry for sale; and (v) generally by participating in the sale of counterfeit merchandise on the eBay website.

 The court rejected Tiffany's direct infringement claim and concluded that eBay's use of the marks was protected by the doctrine of nominative fair use.

-Variously stated, the doctrine of nominative fair use provides that "[a] defendant may use a plaintiff's trademark to identify the plaintiff's goods so long as there is no likelihood of confusion about the source of defendant's product or the markholder's sponsorship or affiliation."[3]

-A defendant asserting the nominative fair use defense must prove that (1) the product or service in question is one not readily identifiable without use of the trademark, (2) only so much of the mark or marks may be used as is reasonably necessary to identify the product or service, and (3) the user must do nothing that would, in conjunction with the mark, suggest sponsorship or endorsement by the trademark holder[4].

-Applying this test, the court found that eBay's use of Tiffany's marks was protected under the nominative fair use doctrine because:

-1) Tiffany jewelry was not readily identifiable without using the Tiffany trademark;

-2) by only using the Tiffany name, eBay used only so much of the mark as was reasonably necessary to identify the product; and

-3) eBay's use of the Tiffany marks did not do anything to suggest that Tiffany endorsed eBay or was affiliated with eBay; rather, at most, the use of the Tiffany marks suggested that individual eBay sellers were selling authentic Tiffany merchandise on Ebay.
+Variously stated, the doctrine of nominative fair use provides that "[a] defendant may use a plaintiff's trademark to identify the plaintiff's goods so long as there is no likelihood of confusion about the source of defendant's product or the mark-holder's sponsorship or affiliation."
+A defendant asserting the nominative fair use defense must prove that (i) the product or service in question is one not readily identifiable without use of the trademark, (ii) only so much of the mark or marks may be used as is reasonably necessary to identify the product or service, and (iii) the user must do nothing that would, in conjunction with the mark, suggest sponsorship or endorsement by the trademark holder.
+Applying this test, the court found that eBay's use of Tiffany's marks was protected under the nominative fair use doctrine because (i) Tiffany jewelry was not readily identifiable without using the Tiffany trademark, (ii) by only using the Tiffany name, eBay used only so much of the mark as was reasonably necessary to identify the product, and (iii) eBay's use of the Tiffany marks did not do anything to suggest that Tiffany endorsed eBay or was affiliated with eBay; rather, at most, the use of the Tiffany marks suggested that individual eBay sellers were selling authentic Tiffany merchandise on Ebay.
+The court also emphasized that eBay never takes possession of items sold through its website and does not itself directly sell counterfeit merchandise to huvers